 Designed for professional and family use, these resources provide guidance in addressing chronic absenteeism and improving attendance.

 Awareness materials can help to inform, train, and discuss the McKinney-Vento Act and homeless education with school personnel and social service providers.

 Under McKinney-Vento and state law, students are considered to be in temporary housing if their nighttime residence is not fixed, regular, and adequate.

 DISASTER AND EMERGENCY RESPONSE

-These resources are helpful If a family or student in temporary housing and their school district disagree about a student's McKinney-Vento eligibility for enrollment, school selection options, or transportation.
+Refer to these resources for guidance if a family or student in temporary housing disagrees with the school district on the student's McKinney-Vento eligibility for enrollment, school selection options, or transportation.

 EARLY CHILDHOOD EDUCATION

 McKinney-Vento liaisons are responsible for connecting young children with early care and education programs including Head Start, Early Head Start, Pre-K, Early Intervention, and preschool special education services.